mewhubHawk/SpanishQUiz-2/index.md

 I added another variable to count the number of hits on the pizza base, because it's a really cool way of calculating pi.

 ***

-# 3 RUNNING AND SAVING YOUR WORK IN REPL.IT
+# 7 Remember to run and save your work

 Files and IDEs allow you to save your work, and let you run it at the press of a key.

-Remember to save your file and put it on a memory stick - we will be animating our pizza next week!

 John Reeves